-TEACH ED 328-0 Dynamics of Middle School Curriculum Identifying and understanding the effects of middle school dynamics (such as principles, structures, and practices) on classroom learning and instruction.
+TEACH ED 328-0 Dynamics of Middle School Curriculum

+Identifying and understanding the effects of middle school dynamics (such as principles, structures, and practices) on classroom learning and instruction.
 Focuses on the development and social problems of children in grades five through eight.
-This course is required for middle school endorsement and enrollment in type-10 programs.
+Required for middle school endorsement and enrollment in type-10 programs.

-TEACH ED 329-0 Health and Physical Development

-Interaction and interdependence of physical well-being, mental and emotional health, and the surrounding social environment for 10- to 14-year-old children.
-This course is required for middle school endorsement and enrollment in type-10 programs.
+TEACH ED 329-0 Health and Physical Development Interaction and interdependence of physical well-being, mental and emotional health, and the surrounding social environment for 10- to 14-year-old children.
+Required for middle school endorsement and enrollment in type-10 programs.